 Your battery’s lifespan is measured in charge cycles.
 As a result, finding ways to get more done with a single charge can help you delay the need for a battery replacement.

 Learn resource management

 Old phones often begin to stutter due to having too many files in storage and too many apps trying to hog the device’s RAM.
 Resource management apps can help you clean up useless files from storage and kill background apps that are using your RAM.
-These two actions can go a long way towards helping your device run smoothly for longer.
+These two actions can go a long way toward helping your device run smoothly for longer.